Store owner charged with murder in Black teen’s killing fights warrant over business records

 But he also said he has never been asked to stop a search warrant, an issue which is usually handled by lower court judges.

-Protesters came to Chow’s store the day after the shooting demanding justice and saying Chow mistreated Black customers.
+Protestors came to Chow’s store the day after the shooting demanding justice and saying Chow mistreated Black customers.
 Police records showed he shot at shoplifters twice in the past eight years but did not face charges after investigators said he acted in self-defense.

 After the protests, Chow’s store was vandalized and broken into and cigarettes and beer were stolen, police said.